Maximal Modifications and Auslander-Reiten Duality for Non-isolated Singularities: Introduction

-where $F=\mathbf{R}{\rm Hom}(T,-)$ and ${\rm U}$ is a certain triangulated subcategory of $\D(\Mod\End_R(M))$.\\ \t{(2)} If further $N$ is maximal modifying then the above functor $F$ is an equivalence. \end{thm} Recall that two rings $A$ and $B$ are said to be \emph{derived equivalent} if $\D(\Mod\End_R(N))\approx\D(\Mod\End_R(M))$ \cite{Rickard}.
-Theorem~\ref{allgMRderivedintro} now immediately gives the following, which we view as the noncommutative analogue of a result of Chen \cite{Chen}. \begin{cor} Let $R$ be a 3-dimensional Gorenstein equi-codimensional normal domain with a MM module.
-Then all maximal modification algebras are derived equivalent. \end{cor}
+where $F=\mathbf{R}{\rm Hom}(T,-)$ and ${\rm K}$ is a certain triangulated subcategory of $\D(\Mod\End_R(M))$.\\ \t{(2)} If further $N$ is maximal modifying then the above functor $F$ is an equivalence. \end{thm} Theorems~\ref{closed under derived equivalences intro} and \ref{allgMRderivedintro} now give the following, which we view as the noncommutative analogue of a result of Chen \cite[1.1]{Chen}. \begin{cor}[=\ref{closed in dimension three}] Let $R$ be a normal 3-sCY ring with an MM module.
+Then all MMAs are derived equivalent, and further any algebra derived equivalent to an MMA is also an MMA. \end{cor}

 In our study of modifying modules, reflexive modules over noncommutative $R$-algebras play a crucial role.